tonethar/IGME-430-Fall-2024/exercises/10-express-posting-data.md

 ---

 ### II-A. Accessing `POST` data sent by the client
-- Let's move on and add code that accepts data that is sent along with the `POST` request:
+- Let's move on and add code that accepts data that is sent along with the `POST` request
 - `request.body` is a property that contains any `POST` data that is sent with a `POST` request
 - First add `console.log('req.body=',req.body);` to the top of the `POST` `/api/hoots` route